hardeeparekh/hardeeparekh/README.md

 🎓B.Tech in Computer Science & Business @ **IIIT Lucknow**
 💡 Passionate about leveraging technology for real-world impact
-📈 Love solving DSA and participating in coding contests
+📈 Love Problem solving and participating in coding contests

 ---